near/community/meetings/infra.md

 - Provide open-source IaC for the community to use including Terraform configurations, Ansible Playbooks, CI/CD configurations, Kubernetes deployments and similiar
 - Immidiate incident response 24/7

+### April 1st 2021:
+### Weekly team updates:

+Sandi & Mario:
+- Aurora Testnet hard-fork preparations
+- Infra OKRs
+- Team SLOs in progress

+### Priorities for the next week:
+- Milestone planning to figure out what is next after milestones are finalized on Tuesday

 ### March 18th 2021:

 ### Weekly team updates: